wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/patient-access-service-center/includes/2-configure-patient-access-portal.md

 Congratulations, you have completed the post deployment step to set up the Healthcare Patient Portal template that is deployed from Patient Access.
 After you have updated the bindings and restarted the portal, the website should now show as **Healthcare Patient Portal** template rather than **Customer Self-Service**.

-### Task 2: Modify the company name in Healthcare Patient Portal
+### Task 2: Modify the company name in the Healthcare Patient Portal

 In this task, you will edit the Healthcare Patient Portal website to align the name with Lamna Healthcare Company because the template uses a generic company name.